magemega/openmage-mm_cmscontentfilemode/README.md

         </div>
     ```

-    Then you can select the templates in tinyMCE and add to your content.
+    Then you can select the templates in TinyMCE and add to your content.
     ![tinyMCETemplateBtn](https://github.com/magemega/openmage-mm_cmscontentfilemode/assets/5071467/93918c71-0587-4671-b753-6e766141b6ff)
     ![tinyMCETemplatePopup](https://github.com/magemega/openmage-mm_cmscontentfilemode/assets/5071467/457868c7-1660-42be-b951-0b6b35b916a8)